Basis-Theory/docs/source/includes/elements/vanilla/_detokenization.md

 ## Errors

-Elements services could throw an error if the server rejects the request.
+Elements services will throw an error if the server rejects the request.

 > BasisTheoryApiError